joomeok/PeLiCal/README.md

     <em>Thanks to Dall-E for creating the mascot of PeLiCal!</em>
 </p>

 This repository contains the code for PeLiCal, **targetless extrinsic calibration for RGB-D cameras with limited co-visibility**, which is accepted to ICRA 2024.
 PeLiCal leverages real-time line features from the environment for estimating the relative pose between cameras.
 To deal with the challenging configuration of cameras, we derive **model-based approach** for adding reliable feature and rejecting outliers.
 Also, we robustly estimate pose by merging two types of constraints into **quadratic system**.
-Here are simple demo video for calibrating two RealSense D435i cameras with 60 degree apart.